Lucy-Moctezuma/Machine-Learning-Projects-for-SFSU/README.md

 # Notebooks created under different SFSU Projects
-All work described below was supervised and sponsored under Dr. Pleuni Pennings, Biology professor at San Francisco State University, as part of her amazing efforts to create a space to teach and mentor underepresented students in STEM fields at [CoDELab](https://pleunipennings.wordpress.com/).
+All work described below was supervised and sponsored under Dr. Pleuni Pennings, Biology professor at San Francisco State University, as part of her amazing efforts to create a space to teach coding skills and mentor underepresented students in STEM fields at [CoDELab](https://pleunipennings.wordpress.com/).

 ## MARC Machine Learning